 A key question is often asked at this stage regarding retention.
 The number of days that a backup is kept for depends on your database service level.
 If you have a basic database your backups will be kept for seven days, standard and premium databases have a retention of thirty-five days.
 If this is not enough you have the option of using long-term retention (uses Azure Backup Vault) which can extend it to ten years, naturally at a cost.

 The following chart is a great summary of the options especially relating it to ERT (Estimated Recovery Times), RPO (Recovery Point Objective) and RTO (Recovery Time Objective).

 No backup and recovery section is complete without mentioning corruption.
 Corruption is every DBA’s worst nightmare, thankfully it is Microsoft’s responsibility to ensure that all your databases are corruption-free.
 There used to be confusion around this topic as to whose responsibility it really was.
 Microsoft does give us the ability to execute DBCC CHECKDB but there is actually no need.
 They are very thorough and use the following techniques to ensure database integrity:

 - Data integrity at rest and transit (CHECKSUM).

 Incidents that do not impact data or database availability will be corrected without notifying you.
 If there are issues, then communication is an important factor here and you as the customer will be kept up to date with all the investigations from the engineering team.
 Again this is a very big advantage and removes another administration task that you as the DBA need not worry about.

 We are moving into the realm of self-tuning databases and Microsoft’s interpretation of it called Automatic Tuning.
-Some may look at this as threat to the DBA role but it is not.
+Some may look at this as a threat to the DBA role but it is not.
 Its goal is to do basic tuning for you, hence allowing you to free up some time to spend elsewhere.